ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ## Instance-of Block

-Destinct from SDF models are two instance-specific blocks, the first of which is identified via the `sdfInstanceOf` keyword.
+Distinct from SDF models are two instance-specific blocks, the first of which is identified via the `sdfInstanceOf` keyword.
 Via the `model` keyword, this quality defines the entry point the `sdfInstance` quality from the next section is referring to.
 Furthermore, via the `patchMethod` field, a patch algorithm different from JSON Merge Patch can be specified.